 Canvas Quick Reference for Students:

 Course materials will be delivered digitally via Canvas through the Cuesta Inclusive Access program.
 Students will access the course materials through the Canvas website on the first day of class to make sure there are no issues in the delivery.
 Students will automatically have access to the course materials on Day One.
-After the Cuesta add drop date, the student's bursar account will be billed at a discounted rate for the required course materials representing significant savings for students.
+After the Cuesta add drop date, the student's bursar account will be billed at a discounted rate (approximately $60) for the required course materials representing significant savings for students.

 Understanding Business, 13th Edition, Nickels, McHugh, McHugh, McGraw-Hill, Paperback, Copyright 2021.